-Confirmation and certification of death
+Confirmation and certification if death occurs at home:

 This guidance aims to clarify the distinction between confirming and certifying death in relation to GPs’ obligations.

 - does not require a doctor to confirm death has occurred or that “life is extinct”